 For Quilt Guilds and Shops - This class is available LIVE ONLINE through the Zoom platform.
 Please contact RaNae for more information and to schedule it for your guild or shop.

 What is a haikuilt?
 It is a small art quilt that accompanies and expresses a haiku -- the ancient Japanese form of poetry best known for its 3-line, 17-syllable structure.
-But there is far more to haiku than just counting words: haiku express a subtle fusion between nature and human experience.
-To see some examples of haikuilts, please click on the link in the upper left corner of this page.
+There is far more to haiku than just counting syllables: haiku express a subtle fusion between nature and human experience.

-In this workshop we will begin with learning about haiku from old Japanese masters and some of the best contemporary English-language poets.
-Then, taking inspiration from one of their haiku or one of your own, you'll make a haikuilt to accompany and interpret it.
-The quilt can use piecing, fusing, applique, machine quilting, handwork, embroidery, embellishments, found objects, etc. Rather than exploring a specific technique or design, this class is an opportunity to relax and let your creativity flow.
+The Workshop: We begin with learning about haiku from old Japanese masters and some of the best contemporary English-language poets.
+Then, taking inspiration from their haiku or one of your own, you'll make a haikuilt to accompany and interpret it.
+The quilt can use piecing, English paper piecing, fusing, applique, machine quilting, handwork, embroidery, embellishments, found objects, etc. Rather than exploring a specific technique or design, this class is an opportunity to explore, relax and let your creativity flow.
 And since the quilt is small, you're likely to finish it in class.

 To see my full collection of haikuilts click here.